apache/kudu/faq.md

   sent to any of the replicas.
 If that replica fails, the query can be sent to another replica immediately.

-During Kudu's beta period, those properties maybe not be fully implemented and may suffer from some deficiencies.
+In current releases, some of these properties are not be fully implemented and may suffer from some deficiencies.
 See the answer to "[Is Kudu's consistency level tunable?](#is-kudus-consistency-level-tunable)" for more information.